Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Not suitable are

 There are a number of beginner mistakes that should be avoided and are generally not accepted in the inbound process by Amazon.
-These include, for example, POS boxes that are considered part of the sold item.
-Open boxes or pallet boxes (so-called “Gaylords”) are also not allowed.
-The boxes must not be wrapped in plastic film or paper or tied with bands or similar.
-Bundling multiple boxes is also not advisable.
+These include, for example, POS cartons that are considered part of the sold item.
+Open cartons or pallet cartons (so-called “Gaylords”) are also not allowed.
+The cartons must not be wrapped in plastic film or paper or tied with bands or similar.
+Bundling multiple cartons is also not advisable.

-In addition, sellers should always keep in mind that boxes may be stacked both during shipping and in the logistics centers.
-To prevent damage, oversized boxes must be filled with sufficient packaging material before sellers send these FBA goods to Amazon.
+In addition, sellers should always keep in mind that cartons may be stacked both during shipping and in the logistics centers.
+To prevent damage, oversized cartons must be filled with sufficient packaging material before sellers send this FBA goods to Amazon.

-In general, products should be packaged in such a way that they can pass through the inbound process at Amazon intact.
+In general, products should be packaged in a way that allows them to pass through the inbound process at Amazon intact.
 Extensive information on the packaging guidelines can be found here: Packaging and preparation guidelines.

-Logically, Amazon Inbound and Outbound Logistics wants to know very precisely what is included in a seller’s shipments.
-If this information is not provided by the seller, Amazon will collect it manually when the shipment arrives at the warehouse – but of course not for free.
-From January to October, the fee for this is $0.15, in November and December $0.30.
+Logically, Amazon Inbound and Outbound Logistics wants to know exactly what is included in a seller’s shipments.
+If this information is not provided by the seller, Amazon will collect it manually when the shipment arrives at the warehouse – but of course, not for free.
+From January to October, the fee for this is $0.15, and in November and December, it is $0.30.
 Additionally, missing information may result in the seller being unable to send FBA goods to Amazon.

-Basically, information about the box contents can be transmitted during shipment creation in Seller Central or via the Amazon Marketplace Web Service (MWS).
-Which method is used depends on the workflows with which the shipment creation is carried out.
+In principle, information about the carton contents can be transmitted during shipment creation in Seller Central or via the Amazon Marketplace Web Service (MWS).
+The method used depends on the workflows involved in the shipment creation.

 Send FBA goods to Amazon: Package, truck, or container?